Braves vs. White Sox Player Props Betting Odds

 Olson Stats

-- Matt Olson has 88 hits with 17 doubles, two triples, 30 home runs and 54 walks.
-He has driven in 76 runs with one stolen base.
+- Matt Olson has 91 hits with 18 doubles, two triples, 30 home runs, 54 walks and 76 RBI.
+He's also stolen one base.

-- Olson takes a five-game streak with at least one hit into this matchup.
-During his last five outings he is hitting .350 with a double, two home runs, a walk and eight RBI.
+- Olson heads into this game looking to extend his six-game hit streak.
+During his last 10 outings he is hitting .359 with four doubles, two home runs, four walks and nine RBI.

 Olson Recent Games